Get your free and exclusive +30-page Authentication Analytics Whitepaper

 The parsed attestation response reveals additional details:

-{ "authenticatorAttachment": "platform", "id": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "rawId": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "response": { "attestationObject": { "fmt": "packed", "attStmt": { "alg": "ES256 (-7)", "sig": "MEUCICamd-Eq0WQ3n-cML_R4r0VXgVdU27V3Un9NmT5axZ8uAiEAw6d57lGXPIkpX4zHdVOWoU2OnhUSDp-2ux_UgYOUPk0" }, "authData": { "rpIdHash": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkM", "flags": { "userPresent": true, "userVerified": true, "backupEligible": false, "backupStatus": false, "attestedData": true, "extensionData": false }, "counter": 0, "aaguid": { "raw": "c3596e4b-b5a1-47ed-b979-0b4278368d1e", "name": "Unknown" }, "credentialID": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "credentialPublicKey": "pQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "parsedCredentialPublicKey": { "keyType": "EC2 (2)", "algorithm": "ES256 (-7)", "curve": 1, "x": "G-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NI", "y": "HHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE" } } }, "clientDataJSON": { "type": "webauthn.create", "challenge": "VQG0MDBEETH8CsZdgzeXyZz8Tl0he49cJ0C_b9ICtFw", "origin": "https://www.passkeys-debugger.io", "crossOrigin": false }, "transports": [ "internal" ], "authenticatorData": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "publicKey": "MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEG-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NIcd6tcm5PPGcy1WCFuUM_XRQD5X06FIZYNGzKgt9TrIQ", "publicKeyAlgorithm": -7 }, "type": "public-key", "clientExtensionResults": {} }
+{ "authenticatorAttachment": "platform", "id": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "rawId": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "response": { "attestationObject": { "fmt": "packed", "attStmt": { "alg": "ES256 (-7)", "sig": "MEUCICamd-Eq0WQ3n-cML_R4r0VXgVdU27V3Un9NmT5axZ8uAiEAw6d57lGXPIkpX4zHdVOWoU2OnhUSDp-2ux_UgYOUPk0" }, "authData": { "rpIdHash": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkM", "flags": { "userPresent": true, "userVerified": true, "backupEligible": false, "backupStatus": false, "attestedData": true, "extensionData": false }, "counter": 0, "aaguid": { "raw": "c3596e4b-b5a1-47ed-b979-0b4278368d1e", "name": "Unknown" }, "credentialID": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "credentialPublicKey": "pQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "parsedCredentialPublicKey": { "keyType": "EC2 (2)", "algorithm": "ES256 (-7)", "curve": 1, "x": "G-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NI", "y": "HHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE" } } }, "clientDataJSON": { "type": "webauthn.create", "challenge": "VQG0MDBEETH8CsZdgzeXyZz8Tl0he49cJ0C_b9ICtFw", "origin": "https://www.passkeys-debugger.io", "crossOrigin": false }, "transports": ["internal"], "authenticatorData": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "publicKey": "MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEG-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NIcd6tcm5PPGcy1WCFuUM_XRQD5X06FIZYNGzKgt9TrIQ", "publicKeyAlgorithm": -7 }, "type": "public-key", "clientExtensionResults": {} }

-Notable parsed values: "backupEligible": false and "backupStatus": false confirm these credentials cannot be backed up or synced, and the AAGUID "raw": "c3596e4b-b5a1-47ed-b979-0b4278368d1e".
+Notable parsed values: "backupEligible": false and "backupStatus": false indicate this credential is not backup-eligible and is not backed up (i.e., device-bound).
+The AAGUID is "raw": "c3596e4b-b5a1-47ed-b979-0b4278368d1e".

 Atlas's client capabilities show broad WebAuthn feature support: